-- Early help (level 3) referrals and assessments.
-Assessments are undertaken with the agreement of the child and their parents or carers. - 12.11 If you are in any doubt about the need for seeking consent, get advice from the DSL or from the Children's Social Care Single Point of Advice. - 12.12 Keep a record of your decision to share information, with or without consent, and the reasons for it.
-Remember also that it is just as important to keep a record of why you decided not to share information as why you did so.
+- Children's Social Care investigations or assessments of concerns under section 17 of the Children Act 1989.
+Children's Social Care will assume that we have obtained consent from the parents to share information unless we make them aware that there is a specific issue about consent.
+This must be discussed with a social worker in the Single Point of Advice. - Early help (level 3) referrals and assessments.
+Assessments are undertaken with the agreement of the child and their parents or carers. - 10.11 Where there is any doubt about the need for seeking consent, advice will be sought from the DSL or from the Children's Social Care Single Point of Advice. - 10.12 A record will be made of the decision to share information, with or without consent, and the reasons for it.
+Equally a record will be made of any decision not to share information including the reason for this.

-13 RECORD KEEPING
+11 RECORD KEEPING

-- 13.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 13.2 Records should be factual, accurate, relevant, up to date and auditable.
-They should support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 13.3 All staff members, governors, volunteers, contractors and activity providers should ensure that they record and report safeguarding concerns in line with guidance from the East Sussex Safeguarding Children Partnership Keeping Records of Child Protection and Welfare Concerns Guidance for Early Years Settings, Schools and Colleges. - 13.4 The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.
+- 11.1 Accurate and timely record keeping is an important part of the school's accountability to children and their families and will help us in meeting our key responsibility to respond appropriately to welfare concerns about children. - 11.2 Records will be factual, accurate, relevant, up to date and auditable.
+They will support monitoring, risk assessment and planning for children and enable informed and timely decisions about appropriate action to take. - 11.3 All staff members, governors, volunteers, contractors and activity providers will ensure that they record and report safeguarding concerns in line with guidance from the ESSCP Keeping Records of Child Protection and Welfare Concerns Guidance. - 11.4 The DSL will ensure that records are maintained accurately for children with safeguarding concerns and that stand-alone files are created and maintained in line with requirements of the above guidance.

-14 PROFESSIONAL CHALLENGE AND DISAGREEMENTS
+12 PROFESSIONAL CHALLENGE AND DISAGREEMENTS